ftlabs/fruitmachine/docs/template-markup.md

 //   </div>
 ```

-*NB: id attributes have been ommitted from markup examples for clarity*
+*NB: id attributes have been omitted from markup examples for clarity*